google/earthengine-catalog/docs/simple_edits.md

 # Make a change

 1. Navigate to the file you want to modify.
-For example `catalog/NOAA/NOAA_GOES_16_FDCC.jsonnet`
+For example, `catalog/NOAA/NOAA_GOES_16_FDCC.jsonnet`.
 1. Under the pencil menu on the top right of the file, select "Edit in place" or press `e`.
 1. Make your change.
 1. Press "Commit changes..."
 1. Edit the "Extended description" to describe the change.
 1. Press "Commit changes"
 1. Navigate to the top of your fork.
-1. Check next to the SHA for your most recent commit.
-If there is a problem, follow the instructions in the next section.
+1. Check the validation icon next to the numeric hash (e.g., 'c99f46d') for your most recent commit.
+In case of a problem, follow the instructions in the next section.
-1. Create a pull request (PR).
+1. Create a pull request (PR) with your commit(s).

-The Earth Engine team will be notified of your pull request.
+The Earth Engine Data team will be notified of your pull request.
 It may take a few days before your change is reviewed.
 The reviewer may ask you to make additional changes if there are any issues with the edits.
 Make an additional commit to fix any review comments.

 Once the pull request has been approved, automated tools will take care of merging your pull request.

-# If the checker failed
+# Watching for checker errors

-The status of a commit or pull requests will be next to the commit SHA.
-There will be a `o` if the continuous integration checks are in progress.
-Once they are done, there will be a check mark for success or an `x` for failure.
+The status of a commit or pull requests will be next to the commit hash.
+There will be a dark red `o` symbol if the continuous integration checks are in progress.
+Once they are done, there will be a green check mark for success or a red `x` for failure.
 Click on the `x`.

-For checker failures, look at the "Details."
+For checker failures, look at the "Details" section.
 The "Checker" section will list any issues that it sees with the changes.
 Work through the list of issues from top to bottom editing the file to resolve the issues.
 Then commit the changes.

 An example issue: